5 Best Digestive Enzymes of 2021: Guide and Review

 - Best for Vegans - Global Healing VeganZyme

 - Best for Probiotic + Enzymes - Onnit Total Gut Health

 How We Chose the Best Digestive Enzymes

 Here are the factors we considered when comparing the top digestive enzyme brands to recommend.

 We looked for digestive enzyme supplements that provide multiple enzymes that can help your body process different types of nutrients.
 These are often referred to as "full spectrum" or "broad spectrum" enzymes.

 We chose brands that utilize plant-based enzymes instead of animal-derived enzymes.
-Not only are these a more environmentally-friendly option, but they are also easier and more effective for your body.
+Not only are these a more environmentally-friendly option, but just like plant-based protein powders they are also easier and more effective for your body.

 We compared the other ingredients and vitamins added to any of the digestive enzyme supplements on our list to ensure that they are not fillers but can actually help promote better digestion.